 The next step is to move to electric vehicles (EV).
 The first car sharing operator focusing on EVs is Moveabout from Norway.
 Currently, Moveabout runs a fleet of 100 Think City EVs and plans to grow to 1.500 cars in 10 countries in 2011.
 In Germany, Moveabout founded a company in Bremen.

-Famous EV network operator Better Place built a battery swapping station in Tokyo and powers a small EV taxi fleet of 4 converted Nissan Qashqai.
+Famous EV network operator Better Place (bankrupt since 2013) built a battery swapping station in Tokyo and powers a small EV taxi fleet of 4 converted Nissan Qashqai.
 On average, Better Place’s etaxis swap batteries twice a day in less than 1 minute.
 Better Place raised $700M funding so far and plans commercial launches in Israel and Denmark towards the end of 2011.

 The future of transportation is electric and social.
 Etaxis are shared cars with many users per car.
 Moveabout pioneers electric car sharing.
 Car sharing now is offered by your neighbours and mobile ride sharing apps fill empty seats in commuter cars.
 We need to accelerate the green transportation economy with the help of laws, cars, insurance rates and mobility services that support car and ride sharing of low-emission and zero-emission cars.

 Tags: Battery, Better Place, car sharing, car2gether, Car2go, Electric Car, electric mobility, EV, Flinc, Future Mobility, Hiriko, MIT Media Lab, Moveabout, RelayRides, ride sharing, Robin Chase, Sustainable Social Mobility, T-City, Tamyca, Telekom, Think, Whipcar, Zipcar